NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 ![](../images/artifacts3.png)

 As you compile the data into epochs for further analysis, the marked segments will be rejected automatically.
 Note that finding artifacts based on their visualization can be unreliable since it relies on observer judgement.
-However, there are ways to detect bad segments automatically, for example, based on the variance or the amplitude of the signal.
-For example, MNE provides a way to automatically reject epochs based on the peak-to-peak amplitude: each Epoch has a *reject* dictionary that contains the channel types and the threshold amplitude values.
+However, there are ways to detect bad segments automatically, for example, based on the variance of the signal, the probability of the pattern of activity being seen in a particular channel, or the magnitude of voltage increases.
+MNE provides support for automatic epoch rejection based on the peak-to-peak amplitude: each Epoch has a *reject* dictionary that contains the channel types and the threshold amplitude values.
 You can set those values by creating a dictionary:

 <div style="font-family: 'Courier'; font-size: 11px;">
 reject = dict(eeg=5e-6) #if you have EOG, MEG or other data, you can set the thresholds for those as well